I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 }

-• Enable or disable individual PC functions.
+• Connect or disable individual PC functions.

 BIOS and its main types